gipfeli-io/documentation/docs/infrastructure/basics.md

 We chose Cloud Storage because

 * It is actually the simplest, cheapest option to store for example user-provided assets such as images
+* It allows finegrained access control, while also allowing for simple almost-zero-config access via other services ( e.g. CloudRun).

 ### GCP: Cloud SQL